 3. Click on the + New dashboard dropdown –> choose the Blank dashboard option.

 5. Finally, click on the Save button to save the changes.
-You can also click on the Preview button to preview the dashboard to know how it is looking.
+You can also click on the Preview button to preview the dashboard to know how it looks.

 How to create an Azure dashboard using PowerShell

-You can also use Azure PowerShell to create an Azure dashboard using New-AzPortalDashboard Azure PowerShell cmdlet.
+You can also use Azure PowerShell to create an Azure dashboard using the New-AzPortalDashboard Azure PowerShell cmdlet.

 Prerequisites

-Below are the prerequisites needed for creating an Azure PowerShell dashboard using Azure PowerShell.
+Below are the prerequisites for creating an Azure PowerShell dashboard using Azure PowerShell.

 - You must have an Azure subscription.
-If you don’t have an Azure subscription or account till now, you can Create an Azure Free account now.
+If you don’t have an Azure subscription or account untill now, you can Create an Azure Free account now.

 - You must install module Az -version 2.9.1 or higher.